AjedidahMwanzia/portfolio/README.md

 * An access to the Internet

 ### Installation Process
-Here is the live link .Enjoy!
+Here is the live link .Enjoy! https://ajedidahmwanzia.github.io/portfolio/
+* At the right side my of my repo click fork to fork the portfolio website
+* At the code section clone the link and paste it on your pc
+* open the code using vs code or your preferred editor
+* Run the code using the live server and enjoy.

 ## Technology Used
 * HTML - which was used to build the structure of the pages.